orassayag/crawler/INSTRUCTIONS.md

 a given built link, and return all the links to continue the logic to crawl from each one of them all the email addresses by the crawlEmailAddress.service.

-database.service:
+mongoDatabase.service:
-This service controls on all the things relate to the database, all CRUD operations, test the database before start crawling, configure the connection, and so on.
+This service controls on all the things relate to the Mongo database, all CRUD operations, test the Mongo database before start crawling, configure the connection, and so on.

 domainsCounter.service.js:
-This service contains all the logic of the domains counter script, that counts the domains of all sources by specific file path, directory or database.
+This service contains all the logic of the domains counter script, that counts the domains of all sources by specific file path, directory or Mongo database.

 emailAddressesGenerator.service.js:
 This service contains all the logic to generate random email addresses for the test cases tests.